realtime-apps-iap/chat-app-starter/readme.md

 {
     "type": "ADMIN_MESSAGE",
     "timestamp" : 1616239800,
-    "message": "A new user has joined the room!"
+    "text": "A new user has joined the room!"
 }
 ```